FTA logo

 All classes are 90 minutes in length and taught in FTA’s Virtual Conference Center.
 Those who attend both classes will receive a certificate of completion.

-Upcoming Dates Announced Soon
+Upcoming Dates

 Classes

-Visual Flexographic Print Quality Inspection
+Part 1 – Visual Flexographic Print Quality Inspection

 Understanding visual inspection of flexographic print quality is essential for anyone working in the industry.
 But where do you begin?
 Do you start with the substrate, the ink laydown, the plates or the press?
-This online instructor-led class will examine all of the above and more identifying the most common visual defects and offer suggestions on how to remedy them.
+This online instructor-led class will examine all the above and more identifying the most common visual defects and offer suggestions on how to remedy them.

 • Describe the best procedure for inspecting the entire printed web